chaitu-ycr/learning_notes/vector_tool_notes/capl_basics/README.md

 ### Test Setup

 * The user-defined test setup is displayed graphically in this window.
-* All options for parameterizing the test environments are selected in this window.
+* All options to parameterize the test environments are selected in this window.

 ### Test Environment